doctrine/phpcr-odm-documentation/en/reference/multilang.rst

 Mapping
 -------

-To use translatable documents need to use the ``translated`` attribute on any field that should be translated and a ``translator`` attribute for the document translation strategy plus an @Locale field.
+To make a document translated, you need to define the ``translator`` attribute on the document configuration, and you need to map the ``locale`` field.
+Then you can use the ``translated`` attribute on all fields that should be different depending on the locale.

 .. configuration-block::